dataminer-site/dataminer-site.github.io/docs/guides/performance/how_to_tune_workloads.md

 A key strength of DataMiner is support for larger-than-memory workloads, i.e., it is able to process data sets that are larger than the available system memory (also known as _out-of-core processing_).
 It can also run queries where the intermediate results cannot fit into memory.
-This section explains the prerequisites, scope, and known limitations of larger-than-memory processing in DuckDB.
+This section explains the prerequisites, scope, and known limitations of larger-than-memory processing in DataMiner.

 ### Spilling to Disk